achildress83/car_pricer/README.md

 - **service.py:** loads "specialist" quantized 4bit OSS model finetuned on the training set from local folder and spins up Modal VM to run inference on car descriptions.
 - **classic_car_pricer.py:** runs the agent workflow (via DealAgentFramework class), launches the web UI, and sends push notifications for new opportunities.
 ### Notebooks
-Excluding the colab notebook, these notebooks were used for experimenting, testing, and building the functions that make up the final classes and scripts.
+These notebooks were used for experimenting, testing, and building the functions that make up the final classes and scripts.
 - dataset.ipynb:
 - baseline_models.ipynb:
 - finefune_frontier.ipynb:
-- [finetune_oss](https://drive.google.com/drive/folders/1lvzq8rCwP8t8WpKIUMSWVoDY2Tt__E3r?usp=sharing): folder with OSS finetune colab notebook (needed to rent a GPU)
 - deploy_testing.ipynb:
 - get_deals.ipynb:
 - build_ui.ipynb:

 ## To Do
+- automate: 1) set up job to run scraper at regular interval to build training set, 2) set up job to run rss feed check at regular interval
+- improve models: 1) use validation set when fine-tuning OSS model to pick optimal checkpoint, 2) add categorical variables (eg. region, category) to TF-IDF random forest model.